Fines in South Australia

 Court fines in South Australia

-- pay it by instalments
+- pay the fine by instalments

 - extend the time to pay